Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 .. ====================================================================================================================

-MotoSuiveur followed gravity lowering
+MotoSuiveur® followed gravity lowering
 -------------------------------------

 Step lowering
 ^^^^^^^^^^^^^^^^

 .. note::
-	This method can be used **only with Hydraulic Damping MotoSuiveur Unit**.
+	This method can be used **only with Hydraulic Damping MotoSuiveur® Unit**.

 This lowering method is based on pulse opening the hoist brake (manually or electrically) to lower the load a few centimeters per single open.
-The MotoSuiveur Unit :mechpart:`worm shaft` will shift toward the damping chamber each time the brake is opened.
+The MotoSuiveur® Unit :mechpart:`worm shaft` will shift toward the damping chamber each time the brake is opened.
-The electrical or brake lever pulse must be short enough to not allow the worm to reach the MotoSuiveur Unit :mechpart:`elastomer` at the bottom of the damping chamber.
+The electrical or brake lever pulse must be short enough to not allow the worm to reach the MotoSuiveur® Unit :mechpart:`elastomer` at the bottom of the damping chamber.
 Then it is possible to return the :mechpart:`worm shaft` to its “centered” position by hand using Handheld recovery tool.
 Repeat this until the load reaches the floor.

-This way, very low torque applied on the MotoSuiveur Unit :mechpart:`worm shaft` will be needed (approximately 1/5000 of the barrel torque).
+This way, very low torque applied on the MotoSuiveur® Unit :mechpart:`worm shaft` will be needed (approximately 1/5000 of the barrel torque).
 Using handwheel / crank handle or standard ratchet handle.

-The MotoSuiveur Unit can automatically follow if switched to Backup Mode.
+The MotoSuiveur® Unit can automatically follow if switched to Backup Mode.
 This negates the need of manual operation at the :mechpart:`worm shaft`.
-In case of power outage, the MotoSuiveur can be UPS/battery operated.
+In case of power outage, the MotoSuiveur® can be UPS/battery operated.
-Furthermore, the MotoSuiveur system can control the brake opening / closing, thus making the gravity load recovery automated.
+Furthermore, the MotoSuiveur® system can control the brake opening / closing, thus making the gravity load recovery automated.

 Instructions
 +++++++++++++++